Meet Hakafa's Staff

 Rona Elder, Congregation Administrator

 Rona Elder has been our Congregation Administrator since 2007.
 Prior to taking this position, Rona served as Hakafa’s Assistant Director of Education for seven years.
 And, her position today incorporates both administration of the Congregation and the Religious School.
 Rona has a Bachelor of Arts in Psychology and Certificate in Jewish Studies from Indiana University, and a Master of Arts in Teaching from National-Louis University.
 She has taught various grades in both Israel and Cincinnati, Ohio.
 Rona grew up in Columbia, Missouri and Wilmette, Illinois, and is a graduate of New Trier High School.
-She has extensive experience in Jewish education, has lived in Israel three different years of her life, and is active on the Board of Directors for the Jewish summer camp where she and Rabbi Elder met and their children attend – Camp Young Judaea Midwest.
+She has extensive experience in Jewish education, has lived in Israel three different years of her life, and is an active volunteer for the Jewish summer camp where she and Rabbi Elder met and their children attend – Camp Young Judaea Midwest.
 Rona is married to our Rabbi, Bruce Elder, and lives in Highland Park with their three sons, Josh, Noah, and Eli.

 Rona Elder can be contacted at email@example.com or 847-242-0687.